 - Fire Roasted Tomatoes.
 You can also use diced tomatoes, crushed tomatoes, or tomato sauce.

 - Kidney Beans.
+Optional: leave them out if you prefer.
 You can use other beans, like black beans or pinto beans.

 - Dry Elbow Macaroni.
 This recipe works with other noodles as well.